Apex-05/Swarm_vs_DL_MNIST/README.md

-# Swarm Intelligence vs Deep Learning on MNIST
+# Swarm Intelligence vs Classical Machine Learning on MNIST

 This project compares **swarm-based optimization methods** (Particle Swarm Optimization and Grey Wolf Optimization) against a **conventional clustering method** (KMeans) for the task of image segmentation on the MNIST dataset.